manwar/docker-guide/README.md

     $ docker ps

-Create & run a new container

-If image not available locally, it’ll be downloaded from DockerHub
+Create and run a new container.
+If image not available locally, it’ll be downloaded from DockerHub.

     $ docker run <image_name>